iozsaygi/iozsaygi.github.io/_posts/2023-12-25-genius-and-funny,-the-sleep-sort.md

 }
 ```

 Basically, we are casting void pointer into integer pointer to figure out how many seconds a thread will be suspended.
 After that, we are calculating the seconds by multiplying the casted value by ``1000``, then actually pausing the thread by using the ``Windows`` API function.
+Finally, printing the casted value after sleeping.

 ### Resources
 - [Sleep Sort - The King of Laziness](https://www.geeksforgeeks.org/sleep-sort-king-laziness-sorting-sleeping/)